ProsperWorks/copper-sdk/examples/secure_iframe/README.md

-# ProsperWorks sample secure app.
+# Copper sample secure app.
 The sample secure app include both backend server and client.
 When the app is configured as secure.
-Prosperworks will send a post request to the app with json web token.
+Copper will send a post request to the app with json web token.
 Backend server will verify the token.
 ## Development
 Start server and client at same time:
 ```bash